styu/postcss-typesafe-css-modules/README.md

 };
 ```

-For each CSS module file, the following files will get written to disk in the output directory (`--dir` if using the [postcss-cli](https://github.com/postcss/postcss-cli)):
+For each SCSS module file, the following files will get written to disk in the output directory (`--dir` if using the [postcss-cli](https://github.com/postcss/postcss-cli)):

 ```
 # In this example, build/postcss is the output directory for PostCSS
 src/
   hello.module.scss
+  hello.tsx                   # Contains the import for header.module.scss
 build/
   postcss/
-    hello.module.scss.js
+    _hello.module.css         # Compiled CSS that is imported by hello.module.scss.js
+    hello.module.scss.js      # File actually imported by hello.tsx
     hello.module.scss.js.map
     hello.module.scss.d.ts
     hello.module.scss.d.ts